GREAT OCEAN ROAD ITINERARY – 20 MUST SEE STOPS

 THE ULTIMATE GREAT OCEAN ROAD ITINERARY

 In an ideal world, we would recommend a Great Ocean Road self-drive tour over 2 days or even 3 – keeping in mind weekends are understandably the busiest.
+With over 2.5 million visitors a year, you can imagine the impact this many people have on The Great Ocean Road and surrounding scenery, so please stick to designated parking spaces, pay attention to all signage and do not leave the designated walking tracks.
 This is our tried & tested route including our Great Ocean Road highlights, favourite camping spots and foodie finds along the way.

 From Melbourne it is around a 1.5 hour drive to the start of the Great Ocean Road.
 What better way to start your Great Ocean Road itinerary than in the surf capital of Australia – Torquay.
 It is the birthplace to Rip Curl and Quicksilver, so you can imagine some seriously good surf beaches perfect for beginners to book a first lesson or pros to tackle some insane waves.

 Bringing us to the second of your Great Ocean Road stops, Bells Beach.
 Famous for the Rip Curl Pro surf competition which has been hosted in Bells Beach since 1962.
 It is the world’s longest running surf competition, so if you want to witness this historic event, time your Great Ocean Road itinerary between April 17th -27th (2019 dates).

 Arguably one of the most photographed Great Ocean Road stops is the sign itself welcoming you to the start.
 It’s surprisingly 30 minutes from Torquay but it is in fact a memorial to the workers who constructed the road.
 There is a car park to pull up and snap the sign (you can view it from either direction) and the fascinating history of the Great Ocean Road can be read on the signs nearby.